arun-kr-reddy/notes/computer_architecture.md

   LE          signed greater than or equal  Z || (N != V) AL/omitted  always                        true
   ```
-- **addressing modes:** different ways of determining the address of the operands
+- **addressing mode:** is the mechanism for specifying where an operand is located, more addressing modes enables better mapping of high-level programming constructs (like pointer arithmetic) to hardware but more work for the micro-architect and more options for the compiler to choose
 ![](./media/computer_architecture/addressing_modes.png)
-  - un value :The register or a value is delivered unchanged, example: `MOV R0, #1234` & `ADD R0, R1, #16`
+  - **unmodified value:** the register or a value is delivered unchanged, example: `MOV R0, #1234` & `ADD R0, R1, #16`
+  - **modified value:** provided value or register is shifted or rotated, example: `MOV R0, R1, LSL #2`
+  - **register indirect:** register value is used to provide the address of the memory region to be accessed, example: `LDR R0, [R1]`
+  - **relative register:** offset applied to a register value generates the memory address, example: `LDR R0, [R1, #4]`
+  - **base indexed:** memory address is produced by adding the values of two registers, example: `LDR R0, [R1, R2]`
+  - **base with scaled register:** memory address is produced by adding a register value to another register that is modified, example: `LDR R0, [R1, R2, LSL #2]`
 - **shift flags:** used with addressing modes
   - **logical shift left (`LSL`):** `a << b`
   - **logical shift right (`LSR`):** `a >> b`